Kyphoplasty - Spinal Compression Fracture Treatment

-Dr. Taqi is a triple-board-certified neurointerventionalist that has years of experience and extensive expertise in treating spinal damage.
+Dr. Taqi is a quintuple-board-certified neurointerventionalist that has years of experience and extensive expertise in treating spinal damage.
 Dr. Taqi understands how stressful back pain and injuries can be.
 He will take the time to walk you through your kyphoplasty and answer all of your questions along the way.
 His advanced skills and caring manner make him one of Southern California’s most sought-after physicians.
 Contact us today to arrange your consultation for kyphoplasty in Thousand Oaks or West Hills.

 What is kyphoplasty?

 A break or fracture of the vertebrae can cause pain when bone fragments rub against each other.
 Broken vertebrae are often the result of bones collapsing, a condition that is more likely in individuals who have suffered bone loss due to osteoporosis.
 The resulting break is called a compression fracture.
 Though not every patient who has broken vertebrae is a candidate, many patients can benefit from a surgical repair of the fracture, called kyphoplasty.